fschr/mo/README.md

 2. Three balls are dropped into three boxes.
 Find the probability that exactly one box will be empty.
 [Ash, Basic Probability Theory]

 3. Find the probability of obtaining the A K Q J 10 of at least one suit in a 13-card bridge hand.
 That is, the probability that the A K Q J 10 of spades, or of hearts, and so on.
+[Ash, Basic Probability Theory]

 ## Algorithms and Data Structures